vitessio/website/content/en/docs/16.0/reference/compatibility/mysql-compatibility.md

 SELECT id FROM (SELECT id, col FROM user) as my_view;
 ```

+> Once views are enabled, they are managed by Vitess.
+They do not go through [online schema change](../../user-guides/schema-changes/managed-online-schema-changes/), if enabled.

 The [RFC for views support](https://github.com/vitessio/vitess/issues/11559) is available on GitHub.

 ## Cross-shard Transactions